kxngHADES/File-size-checkers/readme.md

 The script handles `FileNotFoundError` and `PermissionError` exceptions that may occur during file size retrieval.
 If these errors are encountered, the script will skip the problematic files and continue scanning.

-## License

-This project is actually not licensed lol😭😭😂😂

 ## Contributing

 Feel free to open issues or submit pull requests if you have suggestions or improvements.

 ---

-This README provides a clear overview of the script, how to configure and use it, and what the output will look like.
-Adjust any details as necessary to fit your specific project structure and requirements.